Change is the only constant in life

 If you are a blogger, regular core and plugin updates can cause problems.
 Or worse, you realise that your site security is not as good as you thought it was, because you discover that a hacker has accessed your site.

-Perhaps you find out that a Google algorithm update has negatively affected your organic traffic.
+Perhaps you discover that a Google algorithm update has negatively affected your organic traffic.

-If your relationship to work is that you are a dedicated creature of habit, then working online is not going to sit well.
+If your relationship to work is that you are a dedicated creature of habit, then working online is not going to sit well with you.
+There will be days when you start feeling overwhelmed.

 When you publish online in any form, you have to enjoy the challenges that come with it and be ready to change your habits and routines regularly.

 But these are all changes that you can’t control.
-All you can do is react to them.
+All you can do is react to them as well as you can.

-The best changes are the ones that you make happen.
+The best changes are the ones that you make happen yourself.

 Start with a clean slate